 Activated Borders: Re-openings, Ruptures and Relationships

 All over Asia, international borders condition encounters between diverse ethnic, linguistic, economic, religious, and political groups.
 Recently, many formerly disregarded borders have been ‘activated’.
 Some have become more permeable for people, goods and ideas.
 By contrast, elsewhere in Asia borders have actively hardened.
 Such border dynamics (which have a history of centuries) shape cross-border linkages and are in turn shaped by them.
-The 4th Asian Borderlands Research Conference in Hong Kong will feature papers and panels that address continuities and transformations along routes and borders in Asia, broadly related to the theme “Re-openings, Ruptures and Relationships.”
+The 4th Asian Borderlands Research Conference in Hong Kong featured papers and panels that address continuities and transformations along routes and borders in Asia, broadly related to the theme “Re-openings, Ruptures and Relationships.”

 ● Re-openings: Asia has witnessed many closed and then re-opened borders.
 What are the political, economic and cultural factors behind these dynamics?
 Who are the prime movers behind activated borders – states, borderland communities, or others?
 What are the characteristics of the new connections, reunions and corridors that are being created in Asian borderlands – and how can we theorize them?